 Kheira Mohammed from the Eat Well Together Club explains how a group of women came together over coffee mornings and a cooking club, funded by the Ageing Better in Birmingham programme.

-she was managing the charity shops and by speaking with customers she came to realise that the women in the local community needed a safe space to meet.
-It was clear they wanted to have a chat.
-Many were feeling bored, lonely and didn't have many people to speak to.
+Kheira works as an events officer for ISRA UK.
+A few years ago, she was managing the charity shops and by speaking with customers she came to realise that the women in the local community needed a safe space to meet.
+It was clear they wanted to have a chat many were feeling bored, lonely and didn't have many people to speak to.

 Location was key

 When Kheira started to get to know the women she would ask them what they would like to do, and they had a few suggestions for activities.
 To get the ball rolling, and give the women a chance to get to know each other, a coffee morning seemed to be a good start.

 Kheira started looking for a room where the women could meet.
 It needed to be local, close to the shop and a space where the women would feel safe and encouraged to spend time with other women who lived locally.

 Kheira explains: "The location was key to the success of the group.
 It was actually an underused training space above one of ISRA UK's shops, perfectly situated on the local high street.
 Because we were offered to use it for free and the women were already familiar with the shop, it was easy to set up and manage coffee mornings just above it too."

 The women-only coffee mornings attracted women from all kinds of backgrounds; Asian, Arab, African-Caribbean, English and Eastern-European.
 Here they met women they could relate to, share life events and stories with, and find someone who would listen to them.

 Getting more women involved